ChondroFiller and the Athletic Edge: A Non-Surgical Injection for Joint Wear

 Frequently Asked Questions

 • It is a non-surgical option that may help cushion a worn joint and ease symptoms, with a prompt return to activity.
-It is not a cure, and benefits vary; Prof Lee advises whether it may suit you.
+It is not a cure, and benefits vary; careful assessment helps determine whether it is appropriate for your joint and your goals.

-• It is a simple, non-surgical injection with no operation and prompt return to activity; it may add a protective, cushioning layer over worn joint surfaces.
+• It is a simple, non-surgical injection with no operation and a prompt return to activity.
+It may add a protective, cushioning collagen layer over worn joint surfaces, and its cell-free nature means the body's own progenitor cells do the biological work.

-• Because it is not suitable for everyone and benefits vary, careful assessment helps set realistic expectations and identify who may benefit.
+• Because it is not suitable for everyone and benefits vary, thorough assessment helps set realistic expectations and identify who may benefit.
+It also ensures that someone who actually needs a surgical approach is not offered an injection in its place.

 Where to go from here